 - This is great for assigning credit cards to users on the domain, like [email protected] and [email protected]

-What's the difference between claiming a domain and validating a domain?Claiming a domain: Any Policy Admin can claim a domain (or request access to an already claimed domain) to access Company Cards and Reconciliation for their company.
+What's the difference between claiming a domain and verifying a domain?Claiming a domain: Any Policy Admin can claim a domain (or request access to an already claimed domain) to have company bills sent to Expensify and access Company Cards and Reconciliation for their company.

-Validating a domain: If you have already claimed your domain, you have the option to validate your domain to access additional features.
-In a nutshell, the additional features of validated domains exist to impose security/control on your domain users.
-In particular, validating your domain will give you access to the following features:
+Verifying a domain: If you have already claimed your domain, you have the option to verify your domain to access additional features.
+In a nutshell, the additional features of verified domains exist to impose security/control on your domain users.
+In particular, verifying your domain will give you access to the following features:

 - Fine-tuned user restrictions through domain Groups